NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 }
 ```

-## In Conclusion...
+## In conclusion...

-It turns out that handling the keyboard in SwiftUI isn't that bad!
-Unfortunately, we weren't about to reach a _Pure SwiftUI™_ solution, but we got to learn about the `ViewModifier` protocol, and Combine along the way!
+It turns out that we can handle the keyboard in SwiftUI in nearly the same way we do in UIKit apps!
+Unfortunately, we weren't able to reach a _Pure SwiftUI™_ solution, but we got to learn about the `ViewModifier` protocol, and Combine along the way!

 I've made the functionality we've built in this post, along with a `Keyboard` type that conforms to the `ObservableObject` protocol for your other keyboard-related needs available as a Swift Package.
 Check out [KeyboardObserving](https://github.com/nickffox/KeyboardObserving) on Github!